-Streamline Your Companys Data Analytics
+Streamline Your Company’s Data Analytics

-Using Data Storage in the Cloud
+Data Storage in the Cloud Helps Avoid Overload

-You may want to take advantage of cloud-based storage for the multitude of receipts, invoices, vendor profiles, and other documents that your business saves for accounting purposes.
-QuickBooks Online accounting software allows you to attach a wide range of documents pertaining to your business transactions.
-Using QuickBooks Online with QuickBooks Payroll eliminates the need to make duplicate entries to a payroll processing platform.
+You may want to take advantage of cloud-based storage for the multitude of receipts, invoices, vendor profiles, and other documents your business saves for accounting purposes.
+For example, QuickBooks Online accounting software allows you to attach a wide range of documents pertaining to your business transactions.
+Using QuickBooks with QuickBooks Payroll eliminates the need to make duplicate entries to a payroll processing platform.
 The system automatically backs up data on a daily basis to prevent unavailability resulting from system outages.